-In addition to leading the firm's Pro Bono Program, Ms. McGee maintains a substantive practice in public interest/poverty law, focusing much of her work on representation of domestic violence and sexual trafficking survivors, as well as individuals with disabilities or terminal illnesses, veterans, and immigrants.
+In addition to leading the firm's Pro Bono Program, Ms. McGee maintains a substantive practice focused on aiding survivors of violence/torture in immigration, military/veterans benefits, anti-trafficking, family law, and reproductive health matters.
 Ms. McGee also serves as a liaison to the firm's Diversity & Inclusion committee.

 Ms. McGee has worked with the Southern Poverty Law Center and the National Law Center on Homelessness and Poverty, among other pro bono legal services organizations.
 She has received numerous honors for her public interest work.